petehellyer/Neuroscience-Python-Course-Development/Exercises/Exercises.md

 **HINT**: To be able to solve this exercise you need to use a *dictionary* and string manipulation

 ## 4. Implement a Ceasar cypher (⭐️⭐️⭐️)
 Another way to encode messages is through a Ceasar cypher.
 Here you are given a message and a key, which is a number, and the encoding is done by shifting the number in *key* places.
 So, if the key = 2, then `A` becomes `C`,  `B` becomes `D` and  `Z` becomes  `B` (and so on).
-Implement the encoding functin (and as a bonus the decoding) that takes as input a message and a key (with key having as default value 3) and returns the encoded message.
+Implement the encoding function (and as a bonus the decoding) that takes as input a message and a key (with key having as default value 3) and returns the encoded message.

-**HINT #1**: the most efficinet way to implement a seifer is with a *dictionary*
+**HINT #1**: to solve it try to use a *dictionary*

 **HINT #2**: to encode certain letter you will have to go back to the beginning of the alphabet.
 For this case, the *modulo* operator (%) is useful, which returns the remainder of the division of two numbers.